Hotell/rea-di/README.md

 ## Style guide

-To follow style guide, we got Robots for that (prettier and tslint), so they'll let you know if you screwed something but most of the time they will autofix things for you 🤖
+Style guides are enforced by robots, I meant prettier and tslint of course 🤖 , so they'll let you know if you screwed something, but most of the time, they'll autofix things for you.
+Magic right ?

 ### Style guide npm scripts